 Research credits after passing the General Examination

 The reading committee consists traditionally in the Physics Department of three members of the doctoral supervisory committee.
-The research adviser acts as reading committee chairperson.
+The research advisor acts as reading committee chairperson.
 The Graduate School Representative cannot be a member of the reading committee.

 Establishing a Reading Committee